Yorko/mlcourse.ai/book/topic09/topic9_part2_facebook_prophet.md

 We have taken a look at *Prophet*, an open-source forecasting library that is specifically targeted at business time series.
 We have also done some hands-on practice in time series prediction.

-As we have seen, the Prophet library does not make wonders, and its predictions out-of-box are not [ideal](https://en.wikipedia.org/wiki/No_free_lunch_in_search_and_optimization).
+As we have seen, the Prophet library does not work wonders, and its predictions out-of-box are not [ideal](https://en.wikipedia.org/wiki/No_free_lunch_in_search_and_optimization).
 It is still up to the data scientist to explore the forecast results, tune model parameters and transform data when necessary.

 However, this library is user-friendly and easily customizable.
 The sole ability to take into account abnormal days that are known to the analyst beforehand might make a difference in some cases.